 UBC and SFU have partnered in the administration, delivery and funding of bioinformatics training at the MSc and PhD level.
-The partnership extends to admissions procedures, the core curriculum, and the awarding of scholarships from our jointly-held NSERC CREATE grant.
+The partnership extends to admissions procedures, the core curriculum, and the awarding of scholarships.

 However, each university has its own degree-granting programs with different requirements.
 Students will choose UBC or SFU largely on the basis their identified faculty sponsor.

 The rest of this page focuses on the common features of the programs.